ShashankRaghuraj/Physician/README.md

 This prototype has 3 main features.
 * View Patient Data and x-ray Diagnosis
-  -In this, the patient information is pulled and their X-ray scan is interpreted and diagnosed, typically what a radiologist does (for now, the focus is on tuberculosis detection).
+  - In this, the patient information is pulled and their X-ray scan is interpreted and diagnosed, typically what a radiologist does (for now, the focus is on tuberculosis detection).

 * Symptom checker - Determining a diagnosis through appropriate symptom detection.
   - Here, the doctors will analyze patient health issues by accessing their symptoms and can come up with a course of action based on the diagnosis.